ThisIsNotANamepng/Menoa/README.md

 - [ ] Add ability to scan with clam using a specified feed (cli and gui)
 - [ ] Should you be able to determine how often a feed should update in the config?
 - [ ] In GUI be able to stop a scan mid scan without having to close the window
-- [ ] Any malware that tampers with a binary could also change its hash value in the database, add a method of signing the hashes received from the api with a key from Menoa
+- [ ] Any malware that tampers with a binary could also change its hash value in the database (the local database that marks a binary as attested), add a method of signing the hashes received from the api with a key from Menoa
 - [ ] Change the load template button on the command page be a button that pops up an input box for you to put a link to a bash file, it downloads and analyzes (meant for install.sh files)
 - [ ] Make the dashboard, left column, and overall qss (including unified colors and icon) better
 - [ ] Add comments, clean up code